Shahidkhatrii/GitHub-Fyle-Assignment/README.md

 - [License](#license)

 ## Overview
-GitExplorer is a web application that allows users to explore GitHub profiles and repositories with ease.
+GitHub-Fyle-Assignment is a web application that allows users to explore GitHub profiles and repositories with ease.
 It provides a simple interface to search for GitHub users and view their profiles, including basic information and a list of public repositories.

 ## Features